Elevate Your Home with Expert Flooring Installation in the Dallas Fort Worth Area.

 Tile Types

 Ceramic Tile.
 Ceramic tiles are made from white clay or red clay, with a baked decorative glaze on the surface of the tile.
 Surface glazes have hardness ratings that range from one to five, with five being the hardest.
 The glaze on ceramic tiles acts as a protective sealant, but grout should be sealed for durability and easier cleaning.
+Choosing the right selection of flooring material ensures a long-lasting and stylish result.

 Eco-Friendly Flooring